-Principle states: The Manager shall use the results framework (Principle 4) to monitor progress toward the achievement of positive impacts in comparison to the expected impact for each investment.
+The Manager shall use the results framework (Principle 4) to monitor progress toward the achievement of positive impacts in comparison to the expected impact for each investment.
 Progress shall be monitored using a predefined process for sharing performance data with the investee.
 To the best extent possible, this shall outline how often data will be collected; the method for data collection; data sources; responsibilities for data collection; and how, and to whom, data will be reported.
 When monitoring indicates that the investment is no longer expected to achieve its intended impacts, the Manager shall seek to pursue appropriate actions.
 The Manager shall also seek to use the results framework to capture investment outcomes.

 - Our Impact teams conduct ongoing monitoring and evaluation of investees which includes assessing progress and outcomes against the Impact Dashboard and the potential for value-add activities.
-Monitoring may include activities such as site-visits, meetings with management, assessments of management reporting, data received from annual monitoring reports and reports from third-party consultants. - We use a risk-based and proportionate approach to focus resources and attention to investments based on a risk assessment of E&S and BI issues and our ability to provide additional value.
+Monitoring may include activities such as site-visits, meetings with management, assessments of management reporting, data received from annual monitoring reports and reports from third-party consultants. - We use a risk-based and proportionate approach to focus resources and attention to investments based on a risk assessment of Impact, E&S and BI issues and our ability to provide additional value. - Our Portfolio Review Meetings, conducted on a quarterly basis, are the forum through which management monitor and discuss the impact performance alongside the financial performance of each investment using Development Impact and ESG RAG ratings.
+Where impact is not performing as expected, we consider whether there is an opportunity to exert influence to improve outcomes.

-- Our Portfolio Review Meetings, conducted on a quarterly basis, are the forum through which management monitor and discuss the impact performance alongside the financial performance of each investment using Development Impact and ESG RAG (red, amber, green) ratings.
-Where impact is not performing as expected, we consider whether there is an opportunity to exert influence to improve outcomes. - All material events or changes expected to cause a deterioration of the investments' impact or financial returns are elevated to the Special Situations team.
-Depending on the nature and severity of the issues identified, the Special Situations team may become involved in the management of the investment in an advisory or leading capacity to develop and deliver solutions to keep the asset as a going concern and preserve impact and financial value.
+- All material events or changes expected to cause a deterioration of the investments' impact or financial returns are elevated to the Special Situations team.
+Depending on the nature and severity of the issues identified, the Special Situations Team may become involved in the management of the investment in an advisory or leading capacity to develop and deliver solutions enabling to keep the asset as a going concern and preserve impact and financial value.
 Such solutions can include restructurings and responsible exits. - Portfolio metrics are also collected annually from investee companies.
+We collect Joint Impact Indicators and align further metrics with HIPSO, IRIS+ and broader harmonisation standards where appropriate for BII's strategy.
 This data is processed, reviewed and goes through quality control checks.
 All data which successfully passes quality control is then used for analysis and reporting. - Our Impact measurement handbook is a practical guide to data collection that provides investors, businesses and private sector development practitioners with an overview of tools and methods for effective and appropriately tailored data collection for impact measurement and management.
-It was designed to understand the context for impact measurement, guide selection of data collection tools/methods that can measure impact, reveal business-critical insights and create value for companies and, by extension, people and/or planet.
-It aims to bolster the knowledge of the broader impact investing community around innovative and well-established tools and methodologies in impact measurement and management and thus contribute to a nascent and rapidly evolving space.
+It was designed to understand the context, guide selection of data collection tools/methods that can measure impact, reveal business-critical insights and create value for companies and, by extension, people and/or planet; and - bolster the knowledge of the broader impact investing community around innovative and well-established tools and methodologies in impact measurement and management and thus contribute to a nascent and rapidly evolving space.